Chelsea Joy Eats

 Description

-With a simple sauce, crispy bits of leftover ham, and a pile of good-for-you greens, these sauteed collard greens are paleo, gluten free, and low carb.
+With a simple sauce, crispy bits of ham, and a pile of good-for-you greens, these sauteed collard greens are a perfect way to use up holiday leftovers while keeping your meals nutrient-dense!

 Ingredients